eyast/eyast.github.io/_projects/3D_Display.md

     Markers on the floor of the living room, 1 and 0.5 meter apart.
 These markers let me know where to stand when capturing training data.
 </div>

-The collection of training data was pretty simple: I would stand on each of these markers, and visit a webpage published by FastAPI which asked me to specify which marker I was standing on (by means of filling in two text boxes in a webpage).
+The collection of training data was pretty simple: I would stand on each of these markers, and visit a webpage published by FastAPI which asked me to specify which marker I was standing on (by means of filling in two text boxes in a webpage, X and Y distance from the walls respectively).
 I would enter these values, press a Button, and wait for around 1 minute, during which the camera would take ~50 images of me, calculate features, and store them (in addition to the ground truth labels which I entered in the web page) in a CSV file.
 I now had the data that I will use to build my custom neural network.

 <div class="row">